 After a few days in Colorado Spring, set your sights a little further west, you’re headed to Gunnison, Colorado!
 Gunnison is located about 3 hours and 15 mins west of Colorado Springs making it an easy, and beautiful drive.

 Now, the time you spend here is totally up to you.
-You can make Gunnison a pit stop on your way to your next destination or, stay night or two.
+You can make Gunnison a pit stop on your way to your next destination or, stay a night or two.
+Or, once in Gunnison, head North and visit the AMAZING town of Crested Butte.

-For us, we just stopped for a few hours in Gunnison, but could have definetly spent more time.
+For us, we just stopped for a few hours in Gunnison but could have definitely spent more time.

 While in Gunnison, be sure to grab a cup of coffee at Tributary Coffee Roasters before heading over to check out the Blue Mesa Reservoir and Dillon Pinnacles.
 The scenery is fantastic, to say the least.